 Project Concept – Saving threatened Telestes fishes in Croatia

 The Balkan region is the hotspot of European biodiversity.
-As well as wolves, bears and lynx its freshwater habitats are also the most important sites for threatened freshwater biodiversity both in the European continent and across the wider Mediterranean basin.
+As well as wolves, bears and lynx, its freshwater habitats are the most important sites for threatened freshwater biodiversity both in the European continent and across the wider Mediterranean basin.

 Species status and conservation

 The aquatic environments of the Balkan region remain relatively intact – as Chamberlain (2018) identifies, it is one of the few places in Europe where true wilderness remains, with pristine river systems winding through towering mountains and sweeping across undeveloped floodplains.
 As they were for continental species during the last ice age, these ecosystems are a refuge and safe haven for aquatic and terrestrial species alike.
 However, this time it is not an ice sheet which is causing the retreat and decline of species populations, but the rising tide of human development.
 The region is currently the backdrop for one of the most ambitious hydropower expansion plans in the world, with up to 2,800 projects planned (Schwarz 2017).
 In a comprehensive review of the threats to European freshwater species, Freyhof (2012) finds that at least 44% of freshwater molluscs (373 species) and 37% of Europe’s freshwater fishes (194 species) are threatened with extinction – making these two taxonomic groups the most threatened within Europe.
 Furthermore, from all European threatened species, 151 molluscs (52%) and 52 freshwater fishes (28%) occur in the Balkans.
 This makes the Balkans a critical site for the conservation of aquatic fauna within Europe, and therefore a critical focus for Shoal.
 Experts fear planned developments in the Balkan region could result in the loss of one in 10 European fish species (Weiss pers. comm in Nelsen 2018).